Who was Eduard Selling

 Later, Selling received several more patents.
 He received three patents in Germany for the improvement of his machine, one patent in Austria, one in Belgium, one in Switzerland, one in France, two in England, one in Italy, and one in the USA.

 The machine was put in production in small quantities.
-About 30-40 machines were produced until the end in 1898, by the Workshop for Precision Mechanics of Max Ott, in Munich.
+About 30-40 machines were produced until the end of 1898, by the Workshop for Precision Mechanics of Max Ott, in Munich.
 The machine cost 400 marks.
 Selling’s calculating machine was awarded at the Chicago World Fair in 1893.

 Christel Hamann, the future genius of mechanical calculating machines, helped in constructing Sellings calculating machines.